Thrombotic Microangiopathy: Causes, Symptoms, and Treatments

 Pregnancy can be associated with TMA due to complications such as preeclampsia, HELLP syndrome (Hemolysis, Elevated Liver enzymes, Low Platelet count), and other hypertensive disorders.
 These conditions can lead to endothelial dysfunction and subsequent microvascular thrombosis.

-Symptoms of Thrombotic Microangiopathy
+What are the Symptoms of Thrombotic Microangiopathy?

 Renal Symptoms